Taking care of yourself at home

 Returning home after a kidney transplant

 Once you have left hospital after your kidney transplant, it is very important that you look after yourself and your transplanted kidney.
-Your transplant team will give you information on:

 • What to eat and drink